Every so often we receive an email or telephone call from someone asking why cruise ships can’t sail from one U.S. port to another.

 The reason is because there is a Federal law which prohibits foreign flagged ships from coastwise trade between U.S. ports.
 Only U.S. flagged ship can do that.
 The thought at one time was that such a law would promote U.S. shipping by providing preferential treatment of US vessels over "foreign" vessels.

-The law in question is the Merchant Marine Act of 1920.
+The law in question is the Passenger Vessel Services Act of 1886 which applies to passengers.
+The Merchant Marine Act of 1920 applies to goods.
 This is a U.S. Federal statute which regulates maritime commerce in U.S. waters and between U.S. ports.
 Section 27, known as the Jones Act, deals with the concept of "cabotage" (coastal shipping).
-The law requires that all goods transported by water between U.S. ports be carried in U.S.-flag ships, constructed in the United States, owned by U.S. citizens, and crewed by U.S. citizens.
+The law requires that all goods transported by water between U.S. ports be carried in U.S.-flagged ships, constructed in the United States, owned by U.S. citizens, and crewed by U.S. citizens.

 This is why you don’t see a cruise ship sailing from New Orleans to Galveston and letting off passengers (for example).
 The reality today of course is that virtually all cruise ships are foreign flagged in order to avoid US taxes and occupational laws.
 So the entire US based cruise fleet can’t sail from one US port to another.